rbwatson/to-do-service-sp25/docs/developer-resources.md

 After exploring these developer resources, you might want to:

-- Check the [API Reference](/api-reference.md) for detailed endpoint specifications
-- Review [Advanced Topics](/advanced.md) for optimization and security best practices
+- Review [Advanced Topics](./advanced.md) for optimization and security best practices
-- Visit the [Support & FAQ](/support.md) section if you need assistance
+- Visit the [Support & FAQ](./support.md) section if you need assistance